TheCase/blog/_posts/2022-05-15-Roland-JU-06A-ext-clk-appegiator.md

 ---

 A major miss by Roland on the JU-06a Boutique - the external clock sync does not trigger held notes when the arpeggio function is enabled.
-This unfortunate as it is a feature that exists in     many (all?) other Boutique stynth models.
+This unfortunate, as it is a feature that exists in many (all?) other Boutique stynth models.

 I wrote Roland about it, and here is their response.
 TLDR: Don't hold your breath expecting them to fix it.